squirrel-forge/ui-video/docs/Video.md

 For more details check the [UiVideoComponent source file](../src/es6/Video/UiVideoComponent.js).

 #### Events
+ - **video.source.none** - Fired after initialized when no source was selected.
+ - **video.poster.set** - Fired after a new poster was set.
+ - **video.poster.unset** - Fired after the current poster was removed.
+ - **video.source.update** - Fired before a source is set or unset and can manipulate the source, can be prevented with event.preventDefault().
+ - **video.source.before** - Fired before a new source is set.
+ - **video.source.set** - Fired after a new source was set.
+ - **video.source.unset** - Fired after the current source was removed.
+ - **video.source.error** - Fired if a source could not be loaded for some reason.

 #### Using the component
 For details refer to the settings, class overview and code file mentioned above.